St George's Academy: County Council acquisition and early development of the school: 1947 to 1961

+Later developments: 1961 to present

+A swimming pool (measuring 25 ft by 45 ft and 3 ft deep) and adjoining changing rooms were opened in 1965, having been built by fourth-year boys under the supervision of their rural sciences, woodwork and metalwork tutors.

 A new building at Westholme was constructed from 1981 to 1983 at the cost of £1 million.
 It included a gymnasium, changing facilities, and music, technology and domestic science classrooms.
 A civic centre opened in the main building with conference rooms and a bar which could be hired out.
 Run by a committee of Town Councillors, school governors and the headmaster, the centre could also let out the school hall and gymnasium to the public.
 A languages centre, partially funded by Reg Brealey, opened in 1985.
 Fitted with a satellite dish that could pick up signals from Russia, the centre housed a computer laboratory and classrooms; a local reporter described it as "probably the most advanced in the country" at the time its designs were released to the public.
-In 1994, science, technology and English buildings opened followed by a library and art centre in 1997.
+In 1994, science, technology and English buildings opened, followed by a library and art centre in 1999 (construction having started on the latter in 1997).
 A second sports hall was completed in 2001 and extended in 2003 to include ICT classrooms; science and construction buildings were completed in 2005, a childcare centre in 2008 and an art building in 2009.

-The school's conversion to an Academy included a £20 million grant, which funded renovations around the site, the demolition of the original school building and portable classrooms, and the construction of three new buildings: a science and IT building, an additional humanities block, and the Arnold Centre, the latter of which opened in 2012 to replace the c.
-1960 building, and included a new hall, sixth form centre, library, drama studio and classrooms.
+The school's conversion to an Academy included a £20 million grant, which funded renovations around the site, the demolition of the original school building and portable classrooms, and the construction of three new buildings: a science and IT building, an additional humanities block, and the Arnold Centre, the latter of which opened in 2012 to replace the 1961 building, and included a new hall, sixth form centre, library, drama studio and classrooms.
 A new classroom and workshop block for teaching construction courses opened in 2013.
 To accommodate a rising school-age population, the school asked in 2020 for permission from the local planning authority to construct five new classrooms and extend the existing music block with the addition of a new floor.

 In 2016, the Board of Governors announced plans for the construction of a swimming pool and fitness suite at a cost of £3.7 million to be paid for using the Academy's 'capital reserves'.
 At the time of announcement, it was hoped the buildings would be open in or before 2018, however the District Council refused planning permission in early 2019 on the grounds that it required community support for its viability, despite there already being "sufficient" facilities open to the public in the town.